 School Counseling Program Class Representatives

-Two second year students will be selected to serve as School Counseling Class Representatives under the Graduate Assistantship funding.
-The award is given in the form of tuition remission of 3 credits during the fall semester of their second year at USF.
+Two second-year students will be selected to serve as School Counseling Class Representatives under the Graduate Assistantship funding.
+The award is given in the form of an hourly wage during the fall semester of their second year at USF.
 Students will be selected based on the following criteria:

 • outstanding dedication to the School Counseling Program